 - Leave it there for several days, then vacuum/wash your pet bedding again

 - I recommend tossing your vacuum bag right after you’ve vacuumed to avoid fleas crawling back out.
 If you have a bagless vacuum, empty the dirt tank right away and wash it out with hot water.

 - You can also apply some food-grade DE to your dog’s coat.
 Leave it on for a few hours, then wash it off and treat your pup’s coat with a flea-specific dog shampoo.
 For example, Vet’s Best Flea Itch Relief Dog Shampoo.

 In My Pups’ Raw Dog Food

-I just recently started adding a teaspoon of the food-grade DE to Missy’s dinners (more on how much to feed below).
+I add a teaspoon of the food-grade Diatomaceous Earth to Missy’s dinners (more on how much to feed below).
 It’s perfect to mix in with her raw food and she doesn’t mind it one bit.

-Update 2020: My current pup Wally also gets some DE a few times per week in his raw dog food.
+Update 2023: My current pup Wally also gets DE with his daily dinner.